-Hidden Causal Manifolds in Human Brain Activity

-Itay Baruchi(1), Vladislav Volman(1), Vernon L. Towle(2) and Eshel Ben-Jacob(1),(3),\
+Functional Holography of Complex Networks Activity-From Cultures to the Human Brain

+ITAY BARUCHI,1 VERNON L. TOWLE,2 AND ESHEL BEN-JACOB^{1,3}
-School of Physics and Astronomy Tel Aviv University 69978 Tel Aviv Israel

-(2) Department of Neurology, Surgery and Pediatric University of Chicago Hospitals Chicago, Illinois USA

-(3)The Center for Theoretical and Biological Physics University of California San Diego La Jolla, California 92093 USA
+1School of Physics and Astronomy, Tel Aviv University, 69978 Tel Aviv, Israel; 2Department of Neurology, Surgery, and Pediatric, University of Chicago Hospitals, Chicago, Illinois; and 3The Center for Theoretical and Biological Physics, University of California San Diego, La Jolla, California 92093

-\ Corresponding author eshel@tamar.tau.ac.il

-Abstract
+Received November 23, 2004; accepted November 23, 2004

-We propose that information processing in computational bio-networks from the genome to the central nervous system (CNS) is performed in the space of functional correlations.
-To test this hypothesis, a novel functional holography (FH) approach is introduced for analyzing the complex activity of biological networks in the space of functional correlations.
-Our approach is guided by the "whole in every part" nature of a holograms - a small part of a hologram will generate the whole picture but with lower resolution.
-The analysis starts by constructing the space of functional correlations from the similarities between the activities of the network components by a special collective normalization, or affinity transformation.
-Using dimension reduction algorithms like PCA, a connectivity diagram is generated in the 3dimensional space of the leading eigenvectors of the algorithm.
-The network components are positioned in the 3-dimenional space by projection on the eigenvectors and connected with colored lines that represent the level of the similarities.
-Temporal (causal) information is superimposed on the resulted diagram by coloring the node's locations according to the temporal ordering of their activities.
-By this analysis, the existence of hidden manifolds with simple yet characteristic geometrical and topological features in the complex biological activity was discovered from cultured networks through modeled neural networks to recorded human brain activity.
-We propose that our findings hint that the functional holography analysis is consistent with a new holographic principle by which biological networks regulate their complex activity to perform information processing in the space of functional correlations.
+A functional holography (FH) approach is introduced for analyzing the complex activity of biological networks in the space of functional correlations.
+Although the activity is often recorded from part of the nodes only, the goal is to decipher the activity of the whole network.
+This is why the analysis is guided by the "whole in every part" nature of a holograms-a small part of a hologram will generate the whole picture but with lower resolution.
+The analysis is started by constructing the space of functional correlations from the similarities between the activities of the network components using a special collective normalization or affinity transformation.
+Using dimension reduction algorithms like PCA, a connectivity diagram is generated in the 3-dimensional space of the leading eigenvectors of the algorithm.
+The network components are positioned in the 3-dimensional space by projection on the eigenvectors and connect them with colored lines that represent the similarities.
+Temporal (causal) information is superimposed by coloring the node's locations according to the temporal ordering of their activities.
+Utilizing the analysis, the existence of hidden manifolds with simple yet characteristic geometrical and topological features in the complex biological activity was discovered from cultured networks to the human brain.
+These findings could be a consequence of the analysis being consistent with a new holographic principle by which biological networks regulate their complex activity. © 2005 Wiley Periodicals, Inc. Complexity 10: 38-51, 2005